 Traveling between Chile and Argentina can be done easily by land or sea.
 Unfortunately, there are no flights between Puerto Natales or Punta Arenas to El Calafate or Ushuaia.

-There are several reputable bus companies that connect Puerto Natales and El Calafate, including Buses Fernandez, Buses Sur, Buses Pacheco, Turismo Zaahj, and Cootra.
-They run daily services that depart between 7:00 a.m. and 9:00 a.m.
+There are several reputable bus companies that connect Puerto Natales and El Calafate daily, including Buses Fernandez and Buses Sur.
 The transfer takes five to seven hours, depending on the time spent at customs.
-Tickets cost from $80 to $130 per person, depending on the service, and can be purchased either online or at the bus station.
+Tickets start at $20 per person, depending on the service, and can be purchased either online or at the bus station.
 Book at least one month in advance, especially during high season.

 By sea, Australis cruises run from the end of September to the beginning of April connecting Punta Arenas and Ushuaia.
 The expeditions navigate fjords, Avenue of the Glaciers, the Strait of Magellan, and Cape Horn.
-Three-night high-season fares start at $1,895 per person.
+Four-night high-season fares start at $1,695 per person.